Virtual Reality en Artificial Intelligence

 This allows installations to be used without hassle, giving participants an experience that feels natural and seamless.

-Large Reach with Multiplayer VR
+Large reach with multiplayer VR

 A common problem with VR installations is that a lot of staff is needed, while only one visitor can use the headset at a time.
 The result: high effort, but limited reach.